Song-of-Aeon/fonts-5/readme.txt

 Q: "It says I got a 100 on this song!
 I didn't at all!"
 A: Shouldn't happen but I'm working on it.

+Q: "Why are there no descriptions of or names for the protagonists?"
+A: Doxxing is a serious crime.

 Q: "Did you really steal a joke from the Hello Penguin magazine volume 1 for the first answer in this PAQ?"
 A: I prefer to call it a derivative work.